sbrauer/Audrey/docs/source/introduction.rst

 http://127.0.0.1:6543/people/50d7b56dbf90af0e96bc8433/photo

-As our final stop before ending this introduction, let's try out the search api.
+As our final stop before ending this introduction, let's try out the most basic usage of the search api.
 We'll do a search for "dale"::

     $ curl http://127.0.0.1:6543/@@search?q=dale | python -mjson.tool